-NCDOT - Closed-loop System: Bells Lake Rd. - New Signals Signal Inventory Number Intersection Description Work Requirements 05- TBD (NEW) 05-TBD (NEW) SR 1386 (Bells Lake Rd.) at Toll NC 540 EB Ramps SR 1386 (Bells Lake Rd.) at Toll NC 540 WB Ramps Design and install new, fully actuated traffic signals with 2070 controller operating ASC/3 or OASIS Software, in a 170 cabinet with an auxiliary output file, including base extender.
+NCDOT - NC 55 Bypass Closed-loop System TBD- New Signals Signal Inventory Number Intersection Description Work Requirements 05-TBD (NEW) and 05-TBD (NEW) NC 55 Bypass at Toll NC 540 WB Ramps NC 55 Bypass at Toll NC 540 EB Ramps Design and install a new, fully actuated traffic signal with 2070 controller operating ASC/3 or OASIS Software, in a 170 cabinet with an auxiliary output file, including base extender.
 The operating software shall be finalized at the pre-design meeting.
 Provide Flashing Yellow Arrow signal heads at all protected/permissive and permissive left turns and U-turns, if appropriate, including time of day phasing options.
-Install new galvanized metal strain poles with span wire at these locations or metal poles with mast arms.
-Incorporate these signals into the Bells Lake Rd.
-Closed-loop Signal System (Operated by Division 5) along with existing 05-0480.
+Install new galvanized metal strain poles with span wire or metal poles with mast arms (preferred) at this location.
+Incorporate these signals into the closed-loop signal system.
 Wireless equipment may be used to temporarily interconnect the signals along this corridor.
-However, at completion the signals shall be connected using fiber-optic cable as described in Section 3.1.1 of this Scope of Work.
+However, at the completion of the project, the signals shall be connected using fiber optic cable as described in Section 3.1.1 of this Scope of Work.